Search This Blog

 Widow Eagle.
 Tenant, Chapel End 1795.

 George and Ann Faux.
 Alias Fox.
 George was a schoolmaster who had his own private boarding school.
 Resident 1750s- death 1797.
-Prospect House which was often given as Chapel End in the 1700s but was really more at start of Wycombe Road / Little Marlow Road.
+Prospect House which was often given as Chapel End in the 1700s but was really in Glade Road near the corner with Little Marlow Road (a continuation of Chapel Street).
 Wife Ann survived him.

 Widow ?Gray?
 1730.
 Not the owner of the property.